grain-lang/grain/stdlib/bytes.md

 ## Values

-Functions for working with the Bytes data type.
+Functions and constants included in the Bytes module.

 ### Bytes.**make**